BANKEX/plasma-research/docs/architecture.md

 The client-side app is an integral part of Plasma Protocol it entrusted with functions of blocks verification that published by plasma owner.
 In case of violations like double spend, plasma client can launch exit game procedure via triggering method on the smart contract.

-- TODO: describe cheks that verifier do, or put a reference to the standard verification algorithms that we had implemented
+- TODO: describe checks that verifier do, or put a reference to the standard verification algorithms that we had implemented
 - TODO: describe the behavior of the plasma client if blocks are no published at all (no updates on smart contract)
 - TODO: describe the behavior of the plasma client if blocks header are published on the smart contact but block itself no published in the plasma network
 - TODO: describe withdraw and deposit from client-side point of view